In fact studies have shown that indoor tanners

 every preference.

-We also offer UV-FREE tanning in our MYSTIC BOOTH.
+We also offer UV-FREE tanning in our MYSTICOTH.

 We have 4 different levels of Mystic solution to choose from including: